-During 2022 Urvish Pandya resigned as a Trustee Director and was replaced by Gary Adams.
-I would like to thank Urvish for his time served on the Board and welcome Gary as his replacement.
+During 2023 Andrew Fielding (Unite) resigned as a Trustee Director and was replaced by Ian Waters, Mark Engelbretson also resigned as Trustee Director and was replaced by Lisa Leeds.
+I would like to thank Andrew and Mark for their time served on the Board and welcome Ian and Lisa as their replacement.